BlastSlimey/SonicRushAP/bizhawk.md

 # other
 - ~~022c476f Save data initialization flag for client, has to stay 0x6b => 0x6b gets set when save data setup is done~~ DEPRECATED, REPLACED BY SONIC STORYPROG BEING != 0x0
+- 022c4768 Deathlink, as bits (first receiving, then sending)
+- 022c45b4 might help with determining if in-level (3), transitioning scene (0), or anywhere else (1)
+- 022c4560 selected character, Sonic is 0, Blaze is 1